René Mancini - Official Website

 The size-10 black leather court shoes — a style the former first lady preferred — feature a bow detail near the toe box, and belonged to James H. Boyer, Sr., a U.S. Capitol Police Officer and former Kennedy chauffeur.

-CONTINUE READING ON blouinartinfo
+CONTINUE READING ON stylecaster

 Audrey Hepburn walking her dog in Rome and wearing Mancini shoes.